 Class registration - Section contents

-Once you’ve enrolled in your subjects, you will be ready to register for classes and choose your timetable.
-You can only register for classes during the official class registration period.
+Once you’ve enrolled in your subjects, you will be ready to register for classes and create your timetable.

 To register into classes for the semester, log in to my.unimelb.

 - Select 'My timetable' in the Student Admin box.
 All available tutorials, seminars, and lectures for each of your subjects will appear.

 - Save your selection.

 When you log in to your personal timetable, you may find that you have automatically been placed into single sitting classes (classes with no repeats).
 You will be required to attend at these times.

 If you are enrolled in graduate study, you may not be able to self-manage your timetable and will be allocated to specific classes.